Runrig: 40th anniversary and The Story (2013–2017)

-The Story (2014–2017)

-The band announced in issue 74 of The Wire magazine and on their official Twitter feed that they had begun work on their 14th studio album.
-It was also announced (informally) that to accommodate for the time it takes to write, record and produce an album they would not be playing any further live shows in 2014 after the Tønder Festival, due to be held on 28 and 29 August 2014.
-In the summer 2015 issue of The Wire it was revealed that the album would be called The Story, and would be released in spring 2016.

 On 12 November 2015 the title track, and lead single, received its first radio play on BBC Radio nan Gàidheal.
 During an interview with the show's host Derek Murray, Calum Macdonald said that the upcoming album would likely be the last studio album that the band would release, also confirming the album's release date as 29 January 2016.
 On 13 November 2015, the single was released in both CD and digital download form accompanied by a music video.
 Shortly after the single was released, the band announced that along with a sizeable tour of the UK and Europe in 2016 they would both be headlining the 21st HebCelt Festival on the Isle of Lewis and staging an outdoor show at Edinburgh Castle in July 2016.

 The Last Dance and disbandment (2017–2018)

-On 26 September 2017 Runrig announced that after 45 years they would be "pulling the curtain down" on their music careers.
-The band announced one final tour named The Final Mile, taking part in Germany, Denmark and UK, ending with one final show in Stirling's City Park called The Last Dance.
-Tickets for The Last Dance sold out in minutes and, after a few days of behind the scenes planning, Runrig announced another concert in the same location the night before.
-Tickets for this night sold out in less than six hours.
-It was a very emotional farewell, and the uncertain Scottish weather held out for their final rendition of "Loch Lomond."